 Typical calibration of ZDR is done by pointing the antenna in a vertical position and measuring the reflectivity in light rain.
 Under the assumption of a constant reflectivity and rotating the antenna 360 degrees in azimuth direction, the average ZDR should equal zero (Al-Khatib 1979, Seliga 1979), and the ZDR bias can be obtained.
-For dualpol systems, it is highly advised to include the birdbath scan in the scan strategy.
+For dualpol systems, it is advised to include the birdbath scan in the scan strategy.

-Use of external sensors (rain gauges, MRR, disdrometer, satellite)
+Multi-sensor analyses (rain gauges, MRR, disdrometer, satellite)

 Data from weather radar measurements can be compared to measurements from different types of instruments.
 The challenge lies in converting the measurements into a common output that can be compared, in which usually assumptions need to be made.
-A classic example is the comparison of weather radar data with rain gauges, which makes use of the Marshall-Palmer relationship to convert of radar reflectivity to rainfall rate.
+A classic example is the comparison of weather radar data with rain gauges and/or spaceborne precipitation radars such as the one onboard TRMM (the first ever spaceborne radar) and its dual-frequency successor onboard GPM (e.g., Speirs et al. 2017, the first comparison in the European Alps).
 Comparison to other sensors has also been done, e.g. to a micro rain radar (MRR), disdrometers or precipitation measurements from satellites (e.g. Frech et al., 2017).
-In any case, external sensors providing a reference for a weather radar need to be well maintained and calibrated.
+In any case, complementary sensors providing a reference for a weather radar need to be well maintained and calibrated.
 Such methods have the potential to cross-check and possibly improve traceability to international standards, but currently are only employed for research purposes.